 However, many people argue that organic food is too expensive and they cannot afford to buy it on regular basis.
 They question why it is so.

-After attending an organic food student festival in Groningen and talking with two of the farmers selling their food there, I tried to find out why organic food is more expensive than non-organic.
+After attending an organic food student festival in Groningen and talking with two of the farmers who were selling their food there, I tried to find an answer why organic food is more expensive than non-organic food.
 I also turned to Dr. Sheedfar, a researcher in nutrition and diet, fatty liver, NASH, and healthy ageing at the University Medical Centre Groningen (UMCG), for an expert piece of advice.

 Here is the answer: